NarvalNudiste/special-octo-palm-tree/docs/INSTALL_GUIDE.md

  pip install keras
  ```

-If it doesn't work, this [dependencies check script](https://gist.github.com/mrry/ee5dbcfdd045fa48a27d56664411d41c) may help
+If it doesn't work, this [dependencies check script](https://gist.github.com/mrry/ee5dbcfdd045fa48a27d56664411d41c) may help.